Related Content

 Travel summary:

-This is the non-high speed* alternative service to the Thalys trains for journeys between Belgium and The Netherlands.
+They provide a non-high speed* alternative service to the Eurostar trains for journeys between Belgium and The Netherlands.

-*Although these trains use the Dutch high speed line either side of Rotterdam, they don't travel at high speed.
+*Although these trains use high speed line between Rotterdam and Antwerp, they don't travel at high speed.

-(2) Bruxelles - Midi/Zuid - Bruxelles Centraal - Bruxelles Nord - Bruxelles Aeroport - Mechelen - Antwerpen - Breda - Rotterdam - Den Haag HS.
+Bruxelles Midi/Zuid - Bruxelles Centraal - Bruxelles Nord - Bruxelles Aeroport ↔ Mechelen - Antwerpen Centraal - Breda - Rotterdam

-If your journey will be commencing in locations convenient to those stations, when comparing journey times factor in the 10 - 15 mins required to travel back down the line to Bruxelles-Midi and the 15 min suggested check-in time for the Thalys trains at that station.
+So if your journey will be commencing for finishing in locations convenient to those two stations, when comparing journey times factor in the 10 - 15 mins required to travel back down the line to Bruxelles-Midi.

 Bicycles: